GeoMOER/moer-mpg-data-analysis/docs/units/_unit07/unit07-02_variable_selection.md

 ## 4       x4     0.6826 38.6849 -0.8633
 ```

-This time, the model that uses all three variables (x1, x2, and x4) is the reference and the quality increases compared to this reference if x4 is left out (AIC drops by -0.8633 and the adjusted r square increases from 0.6728 to 0.6826).
+This time, the model that uses all three variables (x1, x2, and x4) is the reference and the quality increases compared to this reference if x4 is left out (AIC drops by -0.8633 and the adjusted r squared increases from 0.6728 to 0.6826).
 Hence, only x1 and x2 will be used in the next iteration:

 ```r
 next_vars